- Identify the steps in constructing an outline.

 The first thesis statement you write will be a preliminary thesis statement, or a working thesis statementThe first thesis statement writers use while outlining an assignment.
 A working thesis statement may change during the writing process..
 You will need it when you begin to outline your assignment as a way to organize it.
 As you continue to develop the arrangement, you can limit your working thesis statement if it is too broad or expand it if it proves too narrow for what you want to say.

-Using the topic you selected in Section 3.1 "Apply Prewriting Models", develop a working thesis statement that states your controlling idea for the piece of writing you are doing.
+Using the topic you selected in Chapter 3, Section 1 "Apply Prewriting Models", develop a working thesis statement that states your controlling idea for the piece of writing you are doing.
 On a sheet of paper, write your working thesis statement.

 You will make several attempts before you devise a working thesis statement that you think is effective.
 Each draft of the thesis statement will bring you closer to the wording that expresses your meaning exactly.